 Up to the summit of the Umbrail and the split for the remainder of the Stelvio at the old customs building, it’s 18.3 kilometers long at an average of 7.1%.

 For a more detailed description of this climb, with views similar to the Prato side of it, I refer to the Stelvio page.

 A combination (loop) with the full length of the Stelvio – from either Prato or Bormio – is harder than it looks.

 From Bormio you would first climb the Stelvio, descend to Prato and then circle around via Sluderno to Santa Maria for the Umbrail – this is the most obvious option.

 Counterclockwise from Prato, with the Stelvio first and the descent to Bormio is also possible, but getting to Santa Maria that way is much more challenging.

-You will first have to get over the Foscagno, take the bike-train through the tunnel Munt la Schera (now prohibited for cyclists) and then get over the Ofen pass.
+You will first have to get over the Foscagno/Eira to Livigno, take the train through the tunnel Munt la Schera (prohibited for cyclists) and then get over the Ofen pass.